A VALLEY NEAR HOPE

 "Fear is pain; pain is not funny.
 Except to carnivores!"

 "You knew Boats was perfectly safe, so her fears seemed ridiculous to you.
 If there is a level of laughter in these Ants, I can see why."

 Jeryl looks at me like I'm a traitor.
 Then the ground under my mind tilts more, steeper and steeper til I can't keep my footing and I find myself walking away from Jeryl at a forced pace.
 I stomp through the Ant swarm indifferently, and then my dream mind breaks through.
 This isn't what I want to do!
 What am I doing?
 I try to turn and the wave of pressure is overwhelming from behind me.
 From Jeryl.
 Outraged, I spit her out of my mind and keep her out, the only way I know: refuse to do a thing.
 Total shutdown.
-A nasty discipline I learned when I was ill: every impulse noted, weighed--and coldly deferred "for when I'm well."
+A nasty discipline I learned in my undreams of relentless chronic illness: every impulse noted, weighed--and coldly deferred "for when I'm well."
 Gale-force passions roar over me, some of them my own.
 I just stand there, sullen.

 At last I know it's over.
 I walk back toward her.